Bulgarians: Symbols

 The national symbols of the Bulgarians are the Flag, the Coat of Arms, the National anthem and the National Guard, as well other unofficial symbols such as the Samara flag.

 The national flag of Bulgaria is a rectangle with three colours: white, green, and red, positioned horizontally top to bottom.
 The colour fields are of same form and equal size.
-It is generally known that the white represents – the sky, the green – the forest and nature and the red – the blood of the people, referencing the strong bond of the nation through all the wars and revolutions that have shaken the country in the past.
+It is generally known that the white represents – the purity, the green – the forest and nature and the red – the blood of the people, referencing the strong bond of the nation through all the wars and revolutions that have shaken the country in the past.

 The Coat of arms of Bulgaria is a state symbol of the sovereignty and independence of the Bulgarian people and state.
 It represents a crowned rampant golden lion on a dark red background with the shape of a shield.
 Above the shield there is a crown modeled after the crowns of the emperors of the Second Bulgarian Empire, with five crosses and an additional cross on top.
 Two crowned rampant golden lions hold the shield from both sides, facing it.
 They stand upon two crossed oak branches with acorns, which symbolize the power and the longevity of the Bulgarian state.
 Under the shield, there is a white band lined with the three national colours.
 The band is placed across the ends of the branches and the phrase "Unity Makes Strength" is inscribed on it.

 Both the Bulgarian flag and the Coat of Arms are also used as symbols of various Bulgarian organisations, political parties and institutions.

 The horse of the Madara Rider is preserved on the back of the Bulgarian stotinka.

 Maps

 Historiography

+With the formation of the Bulgarian ethnicity in the mid-10th century, the Byzantines usually called the Bulgarians Moesi, and their lands, Moesia.